 What can we help with?

 The aim of the role is to support the NHS by tackling the revolving door of patients appearing in Accident and Emergency due to complex social issues.
-Complex social issues navigators may face, although not limited to facing, are existing issues including: substance misuse, mental health, poor diet or poor personal care and violence itself.
-Navigators will be trained to support and empower patients to communicate with agencies, such as the National Domestic Abuse organisation.
+Complex social issues navigators may face, although not limited to, are issues such as substance misuse, mental health, poor diet or poor personal care and violence itself.
+Navigators are trained to support and empower patients to communicate with agencies, such as the National Domestic Abuse organisation.

 Who is this service for?

-This service is for patients visiting the Horton Hospital.
-Access is via referral from Horton Hospital’s medical team or onsite Navigators.
+This service is for patients between 16-25 visiting the John Radcliffe Hospital.
+Access is via referral from John Radcliffe Hospital’s medical team or an onsite Navigator.

 What can I expect from the service?

 Following a referral, patients will have an initial conversation with a Navigator where they will identify goals the patient would like to achieve.
 The goals could involve:

 - Support with housing if homeless or facing homelessness.